Miguel Rojas (baseball): Cincinnati Reds

+Minor leagues

-Rojas was signed by the Cincinnati Reds organization as an amateur free agent in 2006, and played in their minor league system through 2012, making it as far as the AAA Louisville Bats to end his 2012 season.
+Rojas was signed by the Cincinnati Reds organization as an amateur free agent in 2006 out of Venezuela and played for their affiliates in the Venezuelan Summer League and Dominican Summer League through 2007.
+In 2008, the Reds moved him to their domestic affiliate in the rookie-class Pioneer Baseball League, where he hit .183 in 61 games.

+Rojas progressed through the Reds' farm system, playing for the Class-A Dayton Dragons in 2009, the Advanced-A Lynchburg Hillcats in 2010, the Double-A Carolina Mudcats in 2010 and 2011, and the Double-A Pensacola Blue Wahoos and the Triple-A Louisville Bats in 2012.

 Los Angeles Dodgers

+Minor leagues

 After the 2012 season, Rojas became a free agent and signed with the Los Angeles Dodgers organization.
-He spent the 2013 season with the Chattanooga Lookouts of the Class AA Southern League, where he hit .233 in 130 games.
+He spent the 2013 season with the Chattanooga Lookouts of the Double–A Southern League, where he hit .233 in 130 games.
 In 2014, he received a non-roster invite to Major League spring training, where he was given a chance to compete for the vacant second base job.
-The Dodgers assigned him to the AAA Albuquerque Isotopes to start 2014, where he hit .302 in 51 games.
+The Dodgers assigned him to the Triple–A Albuquerque Isotopes to start 2014, where he hit .302 in 51 games.

+2014 season

 The Dodgers promoted Rojas to the major leagues for the first time on June 6, 2014.
 He made his major league debut that day as a late-inning defensive replacement.
 His first hit was a single off Matt Belisle of the Colorado Rockies in his first start on June 8.

-Rojas finished the 2014 regular season hitting only .181 with one home run and nine RBIs in 85 games.
+Rojas finished the 2014 regular season hitting only .181 with one home run and nine runs batted in in 85 games.
 He frequently took over for Hanley Ramírez at shortstop late in games for defensive purposes.
-On June 18, he successfully made an extremely difficult defensive play to preserve a no hitter thrown by Clayton Kershaw in the 7th inning.
+On June 18, he made an extremely difficult defensive play in the 7th inning to preserve a no-hitter thrown by Clayton Kershaw.

 Miami Marlins

+On December 10, 2014, the Dodgers traded Rojas, along with Dee Gordon and Dan Haren, to the Miami Marlins in exchange for Andrew Heaney, Chris Hatcher, Austin Barnes, and Enrique "Kiké" Hernández.